NikKowPHP/social-brain/chapters/chapter-5.md

     *   **Use 'Digital Prosody':** Text has no tone of voice, so you must add it back in.
 A well-chosen emoji or an exclamation point isn't unprofessional; it's a critical tool for replacing a smile or a reassuring tone, reducing the threat of misinterpretation.
     *   **Manage Expectations (Certainty):** The biggest threat in chat is a long, unexplained silence.
 It creates a vacuum of uncertainty.
 Replace this threat with the reward of certainty by explicitly stating your timeline: "In a meeting, will get back to you after" or "Good question, let me think on that for 10 mins."
 ---
+*"Take a moment to reflect on your own digital presence.
+On your last video call, how many other tabs did you have open?
+When was the last time a 'k' or 'ok' text message left you feeling uncertain?
+Recognizing the threat potential in these small digital habits is the first step toward becoming a better digital conductor."*
+---

 #### **The Practice: Broadcast a "Signal of Presence"**